Glass-like product made from polyacrylic esters.

 TESTAF is an acronym for ‘Technischer Standard Fliegeruhren’ (technical standard for pilot watches), a list of requirements and the creation of a certification body for watches launched by the Department of Aerospace Technology at Aachen University of Applied Sciences together with Sinn Spezialuhren which is used in professional aviation operations.

 The role of a watch as part of contemporary aviation is barely different from the role of the diving watch in diving when it comes to issues of safety.
 In both cases, diving computers or on-board instruments are the main means of measuring time.
 However, wristwatches are commonly used as backup devices which enable the execution of the flight or dive in accordance with prescribed procedure or emergency termination in the case of primary equipment failure.
 Despite these similarities, DIN 8306 does provide a standardisation of the term ‘diving watch’, but there is not yet a similar regulation of the term ‘pilot watch’.
-TESTAF is meant to close this loophole and set out all requirements a wristwatch should meet in modern aviation.
-In addition, both TESTAF and the German Institute for Standardisation are developing the first standard for pilot watches in line with German Industry Standard DIN 8306 for diving watches.
+TESTAF closed this loophole initially in the form of a technical standard, which stipulates all the key requirements that a wristwatch as a backup instrument should meet in modern aviation.
+It also developed the first standard for testing and certifying such a pilot watch with an extensive series of tests.At the suggestion and with the help of Sinn Spezialuhren, TESTAF was used shortly after its completion by the German Institute for Standardisation as a basis on which to develop a standard for pilot watches (DIN 8330-1/8330-2) for the first time.
+TESTAF can be viewed or downloaded free of charge at www.testaf.org.

 At the suggestion and with the help of Sinn Spezialuhren, TESTAF was used shortly after its completion by the German Institute for Standardisation to develop a new standard for pilot watches (DIN 8330-1 / DIN 8330-2) for the first time.